-NOTE: A student's financial aid cannot exceed the cost of attendance.
+NOTE: A student's financial aid received cannot exceed the cost of attendance.
 Also, the tuition, fees and living expense amounts in the tables below are averages and may not be the same as your actual charges.

-Estimated cost of attendance, 2023-24
+Estimated cost of attendance, 2024-25

-Estimated cost of attendance budgets for the 2023-24 academic year.
+Estimated cost of attendance budgets for the 2024-25 academic year.

-Undergraduate students Minnesota residents Tuition and fees (based on 15 credits per term for a two- term academic year) • \$9,780 Books, supplies, and equipment • \$1,500 Living allowance (housing and meals) • \$15,864 Personal expenses (certifications, internet, loan fees, utilities, etc.) • \$5,246 Transportation (to/from locations, fuel, insurance, maintenance, etc.) • \$3,818 • Total • \$36,208 Graduate students Minnesota residents Tuition and fees (based on 8 credits per term for a two-term academic year) \$8,782 Books, supplies, and equipment \$1,500 Living allowance (housing and meals) \$15,864 Personal expenses (certifications, internet, loan fees, utilities, etc.) \$5,246
+Undergraduate students Minnesota residents Tuition and fees (based on 15 credits per term for a two-term academic year) \$9,840 Books, supplies, and equipment \$1,500 Living allowance (housing and meals) \$15,864 Personal expenses (certifications, internet, loan fees, utilities, etc.) \$5,246

+Undergraduate students Minnesota residents Transportation (to/from locations, fuel, insurance, maintenance, etc.) \$3,818 Total \$36,268 Graduate students Minnesota residents Tuition and fees (based on 8 credits per term for a two-term academic year) \$9,058 Books, supplies, and equipment \$1,500 Living allowance (housing and meals) \$15,864 Personal expenses (certifications, internet, loan fees, utilities, etc.) \$5,246 Transportation (to/from locations, fuel, insurance, maintenance, etc.) \$3,818 Total \$35,504
-Graduate students Minnesota residents

-Transportation (to/from locations, fuel, insurance, maintenance, etc.) \$3,818

-Total \$35,210